Picking Winners in Daily Fantasy Sports Using Integer Programming: Performance

-\section{Baseball}
+\subsection{Baseball}

-Having demonstrated the success of our greedy integer programming formulation in hockey contests, our next goal was to see how much our approach generalizes.
-To do this, we applied our approach to top heavy daily fantasy baseball contests in DraftKings.
-We have less data for baseball than we did for hockey because the season had just begun.
-Also, the structure of baseball contests is similar to hockey contests.
-Therefore, we will present here a brief summary of our baseball greedy integer programming formulation and its performance on real contest data.
-In short, we have found that in our limited number of baseball contests, the method does indeed perform very well and is able to place in the top ten in contests with tens of thousands of entrants multiple times.
+Having demonstrated the success of our approach in hockey contests, {a natural goal would be to consider how much our approach generalizes.} To do this, we \text{apply} our approach to top-heavy daily fantasy baseball contests in DraftKings. {For baseball we only include results from May and June of 2016, so we have less data for this sport than hockey.} {The} structure of baseball contests is similar to hockey contests.
+Therefore, {for brevity} we will present here {only} a brief summary of our baseball {approach} and its performance on real contest data.
+In short, we have found that in our limited number of baseball contests, the method does indeed perform well and is able to place in the top ten in contests with tens of thousands of entrants multiple times.

 We begin with a brief overview of how baseball is played and how fantasy points are scored.
 A baseball team consists of pitchers and hitters.
 The goal is for the hitters to hit the ball pitched by the opposing pitcher and then run to four bases to score runs.
 In fantasy sports contests a pitcher scores points for striking out batters, pitching for more innings in the game, and winning the game.
 A hitter scores points by hitting the pitch, scoring a run by reaching home base, or having other hitters score a run as a result of his hit, also known as a run batted in or RBI.